d488b/sy-frontend-interview/README.md

 - Finished Web App: https://screencast.com/t/UysTiuIjPM (needs flash)
 - Screenshot: https://screencast.com/t/GQPrB14T

-Using CSS and Javascript (JQuery), try to reproduce the functionnalities as seen on the above video.
+Using CSS and Javascript (JQuery), try to reproduce the functionalities as seen on the above video.
 Details can be found in main.js and style.css